This overview is a guide to the Banking & Finance content within the Debt capital markets: trustees subtopic, with links to appropriate materials.

 There are three main ways to structure an issue of unsecured debt securities under English law:

-1. the securities may be constituted by a trust deed under which the trustee holds the issuer's covenant to pay on trust for the holders of the securities—in other words, similar to the trust deed for a secured issue, but without security
+trust deed structure—the debt securities are constituted by a trust deed, under which a trustee holds the issuer's covenant to pay on trust for the benefit of the holders of the securities—in other words, similar to the trust deed for a secured issue, but without security

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.